 “What I thought would take close to a year to complete, we did in 5 months!
 His efficiency, clarity, and ability to expose the simplicity within complexity made all my practices so to-the-point that my awareness kept unfolding and my embodiment of my New Way suddenly was so present it felt as if without effort.
 It was wonderful to have Reggie supporting and guiding me through this process to the point that I have now recommended that my brother hire him as a coach.”

-The Coaching Process in Brief: You show up with your topic—what brings you to coaching, and we explore and focus this, agree on what it is, and why it’s deeply important to you.
-We identify your current way of being in the topic—some aspects of which still serve you, which you’ll keep, and some that don’t, which you’ll let go.
+The Coaching Process in Brief: You show up with your “topic”—what brings you to coaching, whether or not you’re 100% clear on exactly what it is.
+We explore, focus and agree on what deeply matters to you, and why it’s deeply important to you at this moment in your life.
+We identify your current way of being (who and how you are) in the topic—some aspects of which still serve you, which you’ll keep, and some that don’t, which you’ll let go.
 We agree on a new way of being through which you can succeed in your topic and on some objectives required for this success.
-You do the practices necessary to develop the capacities, capabilities and competencies you need to accomplish the objectives and succeed in your topic.
+We meet approximately every two weeks and you do the practices necessary to develop the capacities, capabilities and competencies you need to accomplish the objectives and succeed in your topic.

-Whether you’re struggling with direct reports or your board at a multi-billion dollar enterprise, negotiating a major life transition, yearning to rekindle the spark with your significant other, or seeking common ground with your 12 (or 32)-year-old, exactly one person is at the scene of every triumph and disaster—you.
-I will help you develop what you need, based on how you currently engage, in order for you to engage in a new, more effective way.
+Whether you’re struggling with your already successful start-up, direct reports or your board at a multi-billion dollar enterprise, negotiating a major life transition, yearning to rekindle the spark with your significant other, or seeking common ground with your 12 (or 32)-year-old, exactly one person is at the scene of every triumph and disaster—you.
+I will help you discover and develop what you need, based on how you currently engage, in order for you to engage in a new, more effective way.

 “With over 30 years in the field of visual art and higher education, I came to Reggie Marra to develop new skills that would enable me to confront emerging horizons of complexity and change within my institution.
 I wanted to develop new skills for constructively and creatively engaging this uncharted territory.